 This capstone course reviews major areas of sociology and provides further opportunity to share research on these topics.
 Students conduct research ranging from how sociological knowledge can be applied occupationally and politically to more basic, academic topics.
-Prerequisites: senior sociology major, SOC 215, 216 and 261.
+Prerequisites: senior sociology major, SOC 215, 216 and either SOC 261 or 262.